chunlinli/clrdag/README.md

 ## Installation

+This package requires compilation to install from source.

 ### Windows users:

 0. Make sure you have R (>= 3.5.3) and Rtools35 or later (available [here](https://cran.r-project.org/bin/windows/Rtools/)) properly installed.
 In R, install the packages ```Rcpp``` and ```RcppArmadillo```.